 - Nicotinic Acetylcholine Receptor Subunit Alpha-10 3 4

 - Neuronal Acetylcholine Receptor Subunit Alpha-10 3 4

 - Cholinergic Receptor, Nicotinic Alpha 10 2 3

 - NACHR Alpha-10 3 4

 GeneCards Summary for CHRNA10 Gene

 CHRNA10 (Cholinergic Receptor Nicotinic Alpha 10 Subunit) is a Protein Coding gene.
 Diseases associated with CHRNA10 include Tobacco Addiction.
-Among its related pathways are Nanog in Mammalian ESC Pluripotency and Peptide ligand-binding receptors.
+Among its related pathways are Peptide ligand-binding receptors and CREB Pathway.
 Gene Ontology (GO) annotations related to this gene include signaling receptor binding and extracellular ligand-gated ion channel activity.
 An important paralog of this gene is CHRNA9.

 UniProtKB/Swiss-Prot Summary for CHRNA10 Gene